ysharplanguage/FastJsonParser/README.md

 This aims at parsing textual JSON data, and to deserialize it into our (strongly typed) [POCO](http://en.wikipedia.org/wiki/Plain_Old_CLR_Object)s, as fast as possible.

 For now(~), the only tiers of interest for this parser are the desktop/server tiers.
-There are other JSON librairies with good performances, and already well tested/documented, which *also* support mobile devices that run more limited flavors of .NET ([JSON.NET](http://james.newtonking.com/json) and [ServiceStack](https://github.com/ServiceStack/ServiceStack) come to mind).
+There are other JSON librairies with good performance, and already well tested/documented, which *also* support mobile devices that run more limited flavors of .NET ([JSON.NET](http://james.newtonking.com/json) and [ServiceStack](https://github.com/ServiceStack/ServiceStack) come to mind).

 (~ i.e., until it gets stable enough and I hear people's interest for it to run elsewhere)